 - 1. Tap Utility in the Menu bar. - 2.
 Tap Security.... - 3.
 Tap Run TekSecure to run the TekSecure memory erase.
-TekSecure runs for about 20 minutes and cannot be stopped once the process has started.
-Do not power down the instrument while TekSecure is running. - 4.
+It will take approximately two minutes to erase the memory. - 4.
 To exit the dialog without running TekSecure, tap outside of the configuration menu.